CIDFriendsCentral/CIDFriendsCentral.github.io/content/3DPrinters/Formlabs/RemovingFromBed/_index.md

 ![image](/images/31.png)

-Then open the casing around the printer by pulling up on the handle
+Then open the casing around the printer by pulling up on the handle.

 ![image](/images/32.png)